-Finally, in Section~\ref{sec-gen} we generalize the diagrammatic presentation of $\Repas$ to the super case $\RepMN$ and we sketch an extension of our diagrammatic calculus to include dual representations.
-The required arguments are -- mutatis mutandis -- contained in the previous sections and in~\cite[Section 6]{qs}, which allows a very compact exposition in Section~\ref{sec-gen}.
+Finally, in \fullref{sec-gen} we generalize the diagrammatic presentation of $\Repas$ to the super case $\RepMN$, and we sketch an extension of our diagrammatic calculus to include dual representations.
+The required arguments are---mutatis mutandis---contained in the previous sections and in \cite[Section 6]{qs}, which allows a very compact exposition in \fullref{sec-gen}.

-\textbf{Acknowledgements:} We thank Antonio Sartori for a careful reading of a draft version of this paper and many helpful comments.
-Special thanks to David Rose -- many of the ideas underlying this paper came up in the joint work between him and D.T.
+\textbf{Acknowledgements:} We especially thank Antonio Sartori for a careful reading of a draft version of this paper and many helpful comments, and David Rose -- some of the ideas underlying this paper came up in the joint work between him and D.T.
 We also thank Jonathan Brundan, Jonathan Grant, Jonathan Kujawa, Marco Mackaay, Weiwei Pan, Jake Rasmussen, Marko Sto\v{s}i\'{c}, Catharina Stroppel, Geordie Williamson and Oded Yacobi for helpful discussion, comments, and probing questions, and two referees for some further helpful comments.
 We also like to thank Skype for many useful conversations.

 D.T. was supported by a research funding of the ``Deutsche Forschungsgemeinschaft (DFG)'' during the main part of this work.
 D.T. and P.W. thank the center of excellence grant ``Centre for Quantum Geometry of Moduli Spaces (QGM)'' from the ``Danish National Research Foundation (DNRF)'' for sponsoring a research visit which started this project.
 P.V. was financially supported by the ``Universit\'{e} catholique de Louvain, Fonds Sp\'{e}ciaux de Recherche (FSR) 12 J.A.''.
 P.W. was supported by an EPSRC doctoral training grant.